 Distinguish between what you know and what you think you know.
 If you know

 what needs to be repaired, tell the shop.
 If your cars battery has died

-because of a loose fan belt, dont just say the car wont start; the service
+because of a loose fan belt, dont say only that the car wont start; the

-writer may write an order to check the distributor points, battery, fuel
+service writer may write an order to check the distributor points, battery,

-pump, and various other componentseach at some cost to you.
-The more you
+fuel pump, and various other componentseach at some cost to you.
+The more

-know about cars and the more clearly you can explain your problem, the
+you know about cars, and the more clearly you can explain your problem,